jeanralphaviles/dump1090-docker/README.md

 ## Skyview

-dump1090-docker exposes a webserver on port 8080 serving up Piaware Skyview.
+dump1090-docker exposes a webserver on port 8080 serving up PiAware Skyview.
 Skyview is a web portal for viewing flights your receiver is picking up on a map in real time.